CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 # Using Allas to migrate your data from Taito to Puhti

-The Taito.csc.fi cluster was closed at the end of 2019.
+The Taito.csc.fi cluster was closed for general use at the end of 2019.
 If you have data that you want to preserve in the directories of Taito (including $HOME, $WRKDIR and project directories), you have to copy the data elsewhere as soon as possible.